pmikus/.github/.github/actions/gerrit-env-vars-checkpoint/README.md

 ## � Artifact Upload

-The action automatically uploads the `vpp-gerrit-vars/` directory as a workflow artifact with the name `vpp-gerrit-vars`.
+The action automatically uploads the `fdio-gerrit-vars/` directory as a workflow artifact with the name `fdio-gerrit-vars`.
 This artifact can be:

 - Downloaded from the GitHub Actions UI
 - Accessed by subsequent jobs in the same workflow